-The department works in coordination with the Grove City Division of Police, the Jackson Township Fire Department and the Grove City Community Relations Office to produce a full slate of community events such as Blast at Beulah, the Independence Day celebration; Balloons & Tunes, an annual hot air balloon festival; and the Grove City Christmas Celebration.
+The department works in coordination with the Grove City Division of Police, the Jackson Township Division of Fire and the Grove City Community Relations Office to produce a full slate of community events such as Blast at Beulah, the Independence Day celebration; Balloons & Tunes, an annual hot air balloon festival; and the Grove City Christmas Celebration.

 Parks and Recreation has an ongoing commitment to acquire and develop public green spaces and expand recreational programming.

 The Grove City Parks and Recreation Department is one of just 108 departments nationwide and seven in Ohio to gain full accreditation from the National Recreation and Parks Association.

 The City of Grove City Parks and Recreation Department is committed to serving the whole community.
 All persons regardless of age, sex, race, color, national origin or religion are encouraged to participate.
 Our goal is also to include individuals with special needs in our existing programs based on their need and ability.
 Groups or individuals serving special populations are welcome to contact the department to make program arrangements.
 Please feel free to contact the parks and recreation department with concerns, questions or comments at 614-277-3050.

 Residency and "Fair Share" Policy

 The Many programs offered through the City of Grove City Parks and Recreation Department list two fees, one for “residents” and a slightly higher fee for “non-residents.”
 The department and its programs are supported by property and income taxes collected within Grove City corporate limits and contributions made from unincorporated Jackson Township.